idaholab/blackbear/doc/content/source/materials/P91LAROMANCEStressUpdate.md

 ## Description

-`P91LAROMANCEStressUpdate` implements the necessary coefficients to compute a creep rate for HT9 stainless steel by sampling a Los Alamos Reduced Order Model Applied to Nonlinear Constitutive Equations (LAROMANCE) model. `P91LAROMANCEStressUpdate` implements the coefficients required by [ADLAROMANCEStressUpdateBase](ADLAROMANCEStressUpdateBase.md), which in turn utilizes the radial return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md) to
+`P91LAROMANCEStressUpdate` implements the necessary coefficients to compute a creep rate for P91 chrome moly alloy steel by sampling a Los Alamos Reduced Order Model Applied to Nonlinear Constitutive Equations (LAROMANCE) model. `P91LAROMANCEStressUpdate` implements the coefficients required by [ADLAROMANCEStressUpdateBase](ADLAROMANCEStressUpdateBase.md), which in turn utilizes the radial return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md) to